International Non-Proprietary Name (INN): piracetam

 Dosage and administration

-The treatment starts with a dose of 7.2 g/day, every 3-4 days the dose is increased by 4.8 g/day until the maximum dose of 24 g/day is reached.
-Then the patient is transferred to oral administration of the drug.
+the treatment starts with 7.2 g/day, every 3-4 days the dose is increased by 4.8 g/day (2 or 3 sub-doses) until the maximum dose of 24 g/day is reached.
 The treatment continues throughout the whole period of the disease.
-Abrupt discontinuation of the therapy should be avoided.
-This can cause episode relapse.
-The dosage is reduced gradually.
-In case of lack of efficacy or a slight therapeutic effect, the treatment is discontinued.
+Every 6 months attempts should be made to reduce the dose or discontinue the drug, gradually reducing the dose by 1.2 g/day every 2 days.
+Unless there is a required therapeutic effect, treatment is discontinued.

 Special groups of patients